 16. Colorado Springs Pioneers Museum (Colorado Springs, CO)

-The Colorado Springs Pioneers Museum makes an appearance—suprisingly, it's still got pieces of its clocktower intact all of those years into the future.
+The Colorado Springs Pioneers Museum makes an appearance—surprisingly, it's still got pieces of its clocktower intact all of those years into the future.
 The clocktower on top was originally part of the El Paso Courthouse until 1973.
 Peep the museum and its famous hat at the Explorer Museum Vantage Point.

 17. Among The Front Range Formations (Rocky Mountains, CO)